nimit-pasricha/web-forum-fullstack/README.md

 ## ✨ Features

--   **User Authentication:** Secure user registration and login with a custom 7-digit PIN, leveraging JWT (JSON Web Tokens) for session management via `HttpOnly` and `SameSite` cookies.
+-   **User Authentication:** Secure user registration and login with a robust password policy, leveraging JWT (JSON Web Tokens) for session management via `HttpOnly` and `SameSite` cookies.
 -   **Multiple Chatrooms:** Users can browse and post messages in a variety of predefined chatrooms (e.g., Bascom Hill Hangout, Memorial Union Meetups).
 -   **Message Management:** Authenticated users can create new posts and delete their own existing posts.
 -   **Centralized State Management:** React's Context API is used for efficient, global management of user authentication status across the frontend.